 The home-and-home series with Cincinnati was announced Oct.
 22, 2015.
 UC's return game against Marshall is scheduled for Sept.
 28, 2019 at Huntington’s Joan C. Edwards Stadium.
 The Bearcats hold an 8-3-1 series advantage in the previous 12 meetings.

 Marshall sophomore wide receiver Michael Clark, a former Division I basketball player who is making his debut this season for the Herd football program, is enjoying quite the breakout.

 Clark followed up his four-catch, 147-yard performance at Pittsburgh on Oct.
 1 with an eight-reception, 122-yard game against North Texas last Saturday.
-In five games Clark's two 100-yard games is tied for the fourth-most of any receiver in the Doc Holliday era.
+In five games Clark has two 100-yard games, which is tied for fourth-most in the Doc Holliday era.
 The names ahead of Clark on the list: Tommy Shuler, 12; Davonte Allen, 5; Aaron Dobson, 4.